 2. Impaired Stress Response

 Another study by Paula L. Ruttle et al. suggested that prolonged or sustained high cortisol levels often lead to biological adaptation as demonstrated by sustained low cortisol levels.
-This means that the levels of cortisol normalize over time due to prolonged exposure to stress.
+This means that the levels of cortisol decrease over time due to prolonged exposure to stress.

-Sustained cortisol levels would eventually result in an impaired or inefficient biological response to stress.
+Sustained low cortisol levels would eventually result in an impaired or inefficient biological response to stress.
 Remember that the body releases cortisol in response to stress to activate important biological processes.

 3. Behavioral Problems

-The same study by Ruttle et al. revealed that some children with behavioral or mental problems such as aggression or depression have abnormally high levels of cortisol while others with identical problems have abnormally low levels.
+The same study by Ruttle et al. revealed that some children with behavioral or mental problems like as aggression or depression have abnormally high levels of cortisol while others with identical problems have abnormally low levels.

-Although this might seem contradicting, the researchers concluded that cortisol levels were abnormally high around the time the behavioral problem emerged but eventually went abnormally low when the problem had been present for a long time.
+However, although it might seem contradicting, the researchers concluded that cortisol levels were abnormally high around the time the behavioral problem emerged but eventually went abnormally low when the problem had been present for a long time.

 4. Learning Impairments

-Results of the study of Clancy Blair, Douglas Granger, and Rachel Peters Razza revealed that high cortisol levels in children due to exposure to impoverished household situations correlate with poor readiness for school.
+Results of the study of Clancy Blair, Douglas Granger, and Rachel Peters Razza also revealed that high cortisol levels in children due to exposure to impoverished household situations correlate with poor readiness for school.

 The researchers compared cortisol levels with executive functions.
 They found out that children with higher cortisol levels have lower executive functions than children with normal cortisol levels.

 It is still unclear how cortisol levels affect cognitive abilities.
-However, Suor et al. mentioned that other studies have hypothesized that elevated cortisol levels can have toxic effects on parts of the brain that are important in cognitive functioning.
-Low levels of cortisol might hinder the body from recruiting the biological resources needed for optimal cognitive functioning.
+Suor et al. mentioned that other studies have hypothesized that elevated cortisol levels can have toxic effects on parts of the brain that are important in cognitive functioning.
+Low levels of cortisol might hinder the body from recruiting the biological resources needed for optimal cognitive functions.

 Why Consider The Effects Of Stress And Cortisol Levels In Children